Budget Planning FAQs

 I understand that the University has a federally approved Facilities and Administrative (F&A) Cost Rate.
 How is that applied in my budget?

-Coastal's approved on-campus F&A rate (also known as Indirect Cost Rate) is 45.5% of salaries, wages and fringe benefits for all University personnel, including students, who will work on the project.
-For more information on the F&A rate, see the Budget Development section of this website, or contact the Office of Research Services.
+Coastal's approved on-campus F&A rate (also known as Indirect Cost Rate) is 48% of salaries, wages and fringe benefits for all University personnel, including students, who will work on the project.
+For more information on the F&A rate, see the Budget Development section of this website, or contact the Office of Sponsored Programs and Research Services.

 If I want to ask for one course reassigned time in both the spring and fall semesters to work on my project, how do I calculate the cost of the reassigned time?